 Here are our favourite spots to work in Brighton and Hove:

 (P.S.
 We update this list fairly regularly so send us your suggestions and we'll happily check them out.)

 Let's face it, the beauty of working from a well-known coffee establishment is the anonymity (aside from when your venti caramel choca mocha is ready and they scream your name).
 Moksha is the best of both: an independent Brighton coffee shop with the anonymity of a Starbucks/Costa/Pret/Nero.
 Where everybody doesn't know your name.
 Make this your workspace for a few hours, and enjoy sampling the truly impressive range of cakes on offer.

 Do you like gluten-free, vegan and vegetarian food?
 Who am I kidding, you live in Brighton, of course you do!
 Great food, lovely decor and stupidly fast wi-fi, Presuming Ed's has far too often had the pleasure of having me quenching my thirst on their complimentary mint & lemon infused water (between all those exceptional coffees I buy, naturally).

-Presuming Ed's has a dedicated space for freelance workers and laptop nomads (and no laptop policy on some tables).
+Presuming Ed's has a dedicated space for freelance workers and laptop nomads (and a 'no laptop' policy on some tables).
 There is also a bookable workspace if you want to gather your cohorts in town.
 However, it is gathering a reputation among the work crowd, so you may find yourself battling for plugs sockets here.

 Location: 114 London Road, BN1 4LJ